cawa-93/vite-electron-builder/README.md

   Used in `BrowserWindow.webPreferences.preload`.
 See [Checklist: Security Recommendations](https://www.electronjs.org/docs/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content).
 - [`packages/renderer`](packages/renderer)
   Electron [**web page**](https://www.electronjs.org/docs/tutorial/quick-start#create-a-web-page).

-`main` and `preload` packages are built in [library mode](https://vitejs.dev/guide/build.html#library-mode) as it is a simple javascript.
+Packages `main` and `preload` are built in [library mode](https://vitejs.dev/guide/build.html#library-mode) as it is a simple javascript.
 `renderer` package build as regular web app.

 ### Using electron API in renderer
 As per the security requirements, context isolation is enabled in this template.
 > Context Isolation is a feature that ensures that both your `preload` scripts and Electron's internal logic run in a separate context to the website you load in a [`webContents`](https://github.com/electron/electron/blob/master/docs/api/web-contents.md).
-This is important for security purposes as it helps prevent the website from accessing Electron internals or the powerful APIs your preload script has access to.
+This is important for security purposes as it helps prevent the website from accessing Electron internals, or the powerful APIs your preload script has access to.
 >
 > This means that the `window` object that your preload script has access to is actually a **different** object than the website would have access to.
 For example, if you set `window.hello = 'wave'` in your preload script and context isolation is enabled `window.hello` will be undefined if the website tries to access it.